CaptainMirage/Rusty-Analyser/readme.md

 This project is licensed under the [MIT License](LICENSE).

 ## Attribution
 While the MIT License doesn't require it, if you use this tool or its code, a credit would be appreciated!
-You can provide attribution in any of these ways:
+You can provide attribution in any way you wish

 Example attribution:
 ```markdown